 Keep the first day quiet, you’ve just arrived!
 Spend some time relaxing at the beach in the morning and devote the late afternoon to discover Crete’s Cretaquarium.

-On the second day you can manage to fit a visit to Knossos Palace in a morning, adding the Archaeological Museum of Heraklion and the city center in the afternoon.
+On the second day, you can manage to fit a visit to Knossos Palace in the morning, adding the Archaeological Museum of Heraklion and the city center in the afternoon.
 At night, walk the alleys of the beautiful mountain village of Mochos and enjoy a traditional meal.